 Our 10 Essential Tips for Iceland Family Travel

-Iceland has become one of the “it” destinations for family travel.
-After years of its appealing mostly to backpackers and solo travelers, families have discovered this varied land of ice and fire, and chances are good it’s on your wish list.
-But outside of knowing that it is an out-of-this-world destination with plenty of waterfalls and volcanoes, Iceland still doesn’t have the same familiarity that comes with planning a trip to Paris, London or Rome.
+Iceland remains one of the “it” destinations for family travel.
+After years of its appealing mostly to backpackers and solo travelers, families have discovered this varied land of ice and fire, and if you haven’t been there, chances are good it’s on your wish list.
+But outside of knowing that it is an out-of-this-world destination with plenty of waterfalls and volcanoes, Iceland still doesn’t have quite the same familiarity that comes with planning a trip to Paris, London or Rome.
 Instead of famous attractions like the Louvre or the Colosseum, the names of sights in Iceland are long and unfamiliar, a bowl of alphabet soup littered with “foss” and “kull.”

-As usual, Ciao Bambino is tapped into the best resources for Iceland travel.
-Several of our planners and writers have visited Iceland and spent countless hours researching it.
-Based on all this knowledge, we’re sharing our top tips for family travel to this fascinating country.
+As usual, Ciao Bambino is tapped into the best resources for Iceland family travel.
+Many of our Travel Advisors have visited Iceland and spent countless hours researching it.
+Based on all this knowledge, we’re sharing our top tips for visiting this fascinating country.

 Want help planning a vacation to Iceland with kids?

 We're ready when you are!
-Our Family Travel Advisors can help you book vetted accommodations, arrange private tours and excursions, and more.
+Our Ciao Bambino Travel Advisors can help you book vetted accommodations, design a custom itinerary, arrange private tours and excursions, and more.
 Click to get started!

 Be prepared for long car rides.
 Whether you hire a car and driver, take a bus tour or self-drive, you’ll need to spend a lot of time in the car to see even one region of the country.
 Keep in mind that Iceland is bigger than Ireland and the interior isn’t passable, so you will mostly stick to the Ring Road, a two-lane highway that loops around the island.
 Along the drives there will be beautiful landscapes, but not much else besides sheep and horses.
 This means you should bring along snacks and activities and stop at service areas before you need them.

 Getting to Iceland is the easy part.
-Iceland Air has done a great job promoting its long layover program to entice visitors to explore before moving on to mainland Europe.
-Now, there are even budget airlines like WOW Air that offer incredibly low fares (not accounting for all the extra fees).
-Iceland is a 5- to 6-hour flight from the East Coast of the United States, and three to four hours from major European capitals.
-Our clients have enjoyed pairing Iceland with trips to Amsterdam, Copenhagen and Paris.
+Icelandair has done a great job promoting its stopover program to entice visitors to explore the country before moving on to mainland Europe.
+Iceland is a five- to six-hour flight from the east coast of the United States, and three to four hours from major European capitals.
+Our clients have enjoyed pairing Iceland with trips to Amsterdam, Copenhagen, Scotland and Paris.

 Don’t be afraid.
 Iceland is a safe country.
 While volcanoes may explode from time to time, you don’t have to deal with issues like mosquito-borne diseases and the crime rate is very low.
-Do take basic precautions such as having the proper gear, checking weather reports and road conditions, and not venturing into places like glaciers on your own.
-However, nearly everyone speaks English and, except for tolls, everyone takes credit cards (just make sure you have a chip and know your PIN), so there’s little need to exchange cash.
+Do take basic precautions such as having the proper gear, checking weather reports and road conditions, and not venturing into potentially treacherous places like glaciers on your own.
+However, nearly everyone speaks English and, except for tolls, everyone takes credit cards, so there’s little need to exchange cash.
 Roads are fairly easy to navigate, but don’t speed: They ticket cars by camera.
 We learned that the hard way.

 Picky eaters beware.
 Icelandic cuisine is largely based on fish and lamb.
 Even the famous hot dogs are lamb-based.
 This can be challenging for picky eaters, but nearly every cafe serves pizza and often hamburgers (they just aren’t very good).
 Icelandic yogurt is a big hit with kids, and in Reykjavik you can find yummy pastries, crepes and ice cream, plus local specialties like reindeer and puffin.
 The availability of fresh berries and vegetables is a pleasant surprise; Icelanders have figured out how to harness the country’s geothermal power, and large greenhouses using natural energy dot the landscape.